-Atropine is supplied as single use vials.
-Dispose of each vial after use
+Atropine is supplied as single use vials (there is enough in each vial to treat both eyes).

+Dispose of each vial after use.

-Do not use atropine drops if your child has a fever.
+Do not use atropine drops if you child has a fever.

 Remember to wash your hands and your child's hands before and after using the eye drops.